Aiven-Open/pghoard/README.rst

 pghoard supports multiple operating models.
 The basic mode where you have a separate backup machine, pghoard can simply connect with pg_receivexlog to receive WAL files from the database as they're written.
-Another model is to use pghoard_archive_command as a PostgreSQL archive_command.
+Another model is to use pghoard_postgres_command as a PostgreSQL archive_command.

 With both modes of operations pghoard creates basebackups using pg_basebackup that is run against the database in question.